mafintosh/ssh-exec/README.md

 # ssh-exec

-Execute a script over ssh using Node.JS
+Execute a script over ssh using Node.JS and pipe to and from it

 It is available through npm